Explore the city Explore the city

 Scottish produce

-When you’re in the city you will definitely want to sample the local cuisine.
+When you’re in the city you'll definitely want to sample the local cuisine (and by that we don’t mean deep fried mars bars!).

-For other culinary treats, visit the Farmers’ Market every Saturday for the best natural produce the country can offer, from specialty meats and fish to organic veggies and fresh baked bread.
+For other culinary treats, visit one of the weekly markets for the best natural produce the country can offer, from specialty meats and fish to organic veggies and freshly baked artisan bread.

 At the University

 The Student Union offers affordable food, in a range of locations.
-With most students living close to the University, these provide a cheap and accessible lunchtime or evening option.
+With most students living close to the University, the Union's eateries provide a cheap and accessible lunchtime or evening options.